 Everything you need to know about electrical discharge machining

 CNC machining is a subtractive manufacturing process that uses computer-controlled cutting tools to remove material from a solid workpiece, revealing a finished part.
 This technique is fast, compatible with a wide variety of materials and production volumes.
-A number of processes fall under the umbrella of CNC machining, including turning, milling, cutting, engraving, and electrical discharge machining (EDM).
+A number of processes fall under the umbrella of CNC machining, including CNC turning, CNC milling, cutting, engraving, and electrical discharge machining (EDM).

 EDM isn’t the most common CNC machining process available, but many engineers have begun exploring its value for creating part features that would be otherwise impossible to machine.

 In fact, Zion Market Research estimates that the electrical discharge machining industry will grow to nearly $8 billion by 2024.
 Here’s everything engineers should know about state of the art electrical discharge machining, from how it works to its best-fit applications.

 Electrical discharge machining is a highly precise manufacturing process that uses electricity to remove materials from the workpiece instead of a cutting tool.
 In fact, the workpiece isn’t touched by a tool at all.
 Instead, a high-frequency electrical charge disintegrates the material molecule by molecule to make a sharp cut.

 During the electrical discharge machining process, an electrode made of copper, brass, graphite, or tungsten is brought within a hair’s width of the electrically conductive workpiece to be machined.
 Then, the voltage between the electrode and the work piece is increased until an electrical discharge, or spark, occurs.